elboman/gatsby-remark-embedded-codesandbox/README.md

 │   └── index.js
 ```

-These example files can be referenced via links in markdown that get transformed
+These example files can be referenced via links in Markdown that get transformed
 to embedded editors.
 For example:

 ```md